"Missing" USAF/DOD Aircraft Designations

 The S-for-Spaceplane series is in potential conflict with the S-for-Anti-Submarine series.
 So far, the only spaceplane designation is MS-1A, which created no duplication, because the S-1 slot was not used in the anti-submarine series.
 Whether any new spaceplane MDS would use the S-2 or the S-4 slot is unknown.

 Both designations were skipped to use T-6A Texan II for the new USAF/Navy JPATS Trainer to honour the AT-6/T-6 Texan of WW II fame.
-It's possible (although not likely) that these gaps will be filled by later training aircraft.
+After the subsequent allocation of T-7, it's very unlikely that these gaps will be filled by later training aircraft.

 A memo from HQ USAF (which confirms the allocation of the T-1A designation to the Beech Jayhawk) to the USAF Nomenclature Office, dated 28 February 1990, includes the following paragraph: